An official website of the United States government

 Military and Family Readiness Center

-The Military & Family Readiness Center supports individuals, families, and leadership with programs and services to strengthen communities, encourage self-sufficiency, enhance mission readiness and ease adaptation to the Air Force and Space Force way of life.
-The center serves singles, couples and families alike.
-For additional information go to: The 45th Force Support Squadron's page: GoPatrickFL.
+The Military & Family Readiness Center supports individuals, families, and leadership with programs and services to strengthen communities, encourage self-sufficiency, enhance mission readiness, and ease adaptation to the Air Force/Space Force way of life.
+For additional information go to: The 45th Force Support Squadron's page: GoPatrickFL

 NEWCOMERS FAIR INFORMATION VIDEO